Chaose3/litematica_instructions/README.md

 1. Build your creation in Survival or Creative.

-2. Make sure you have a `Stick` in your inventory hotbar and selected
+2. Make sure you have a `Stick` (yes, a wooden stick) in your inventory hotbar and selected.

 3. Create new bounding box area
   * `m` to bring up Litematica menu